-U.K. gov’t advisers recommended against 4th vaccine dose
+U.K. gov’t advisers recommend against 4th vaccine dose

 “The current data show the booster dose is continuing to provide high levels of protection against severe disease, even for the most vulnerable older age groups,’’ said Prof. Wei Shen Lim, the committee’s chair.
 “For this reason, the committee has concluded there is no immediate need to introduce a second booster dose, though this will continue to be reviewed.’’

-The U.K. is racing to offer booster shots to adults across the country after research showed that two doses were enough to protect people from omicron.
+The U.K. is racing to offer booster shots to adults across the country after research showed that two doses were not enough to protect people from omicron.
 The variant has fueled a surge in coronavirus infections and hospitalizations.

 The number of people in the U.K. hospitalized with COVID-19 rose to 18,454 on Thursday, more than double the figure two weeks earlier.